drtyhlpr/rpi23-gen-image/README.md

 Allow the installation of non-free Debian packages that do not comply with the DFSG.
 This is required to install closed-source firmware binary blobs.

 ##### `ENABLE_WIRELESS`=false
-Download and install the required non-free closed-source firmware binary blob that is required to run the internal wireless interface of the Rasberry Pi model 3.
-This parameter is ignored if the specified `RPI_MODEL` is not 3.
+Download and install the [closed-source firmware binary blob](https://github.com/RPi-Distro/firmware-nonfree/tree/master/brcm80211/brcm) that is required to run the internal wireless interface of the Rasberry Pi model `3`.
+This parameter is ignored if the specified `RPI_MODEL` is not `3`.

 ##### `ENABLE_RSYSLOG`=true
 If set to false, disable and uninstall rsyslog (so logs will be available only